German P.

 AGIS

-• AGIS’s IT department had just reorganized and lacked a unified PM method.
-German wrote a project management handbook and trained project managers and staff.
-He also QA-controlled all AGIS IT projects based on the new handbook principles.
+• The IT department at AGIS had just been reorganized and there still was no unified PM method.
+German wrote a project management handbook and trained project manager colleagues and project team members.
+In addition, he carried out quality assurance for all AGIS IT projects following the principles of the new handbook.

 Nov 2000 - Mar 2001